-Listing 1: Template options file
+Listing 1: Template configuration file

+\file lwmem_opts_template.h \brief Template config file

 '''

-1

-\file

-lwmem_opts_template.h

-2

-\brief

-Template config file

-3

-/

-4

 5

-1

 6

 Copyright (c) 2020 Tilen MAJERLE

 7

 8

 Permission is hereby granted, free of charge, to any person

-'''

-'''
+9

 obtaining a copy of this software and associated documentation

 10

 files (the "Software"), to deal in the Software without restriction,

 11

 including without limitation the rights to use, copy, modify, merge,

 12

 publish, distribute, sublicense, and/or sell copies of the Software,

 13

-\cdot and to permit persons to whom the Software is furnished to do so,
+and to permit persons to whom the Software is furnished to do so.

 14

 subject to the following conditions:

 15

 16

 The above copyright notice and this permission notice shall be

 17

 included in all copies or substantial portions of the Software.

 18

 19

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
+THE SOFTWARE IS PROVIDED "AS IS".
+WITHOUT WARRANTY OF ANY KIND.

 20

 EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES

 21

+OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE

 22

-OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE

 AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT

 23

 HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,

 24

 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING

 25

-FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR
+FROM.
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR

 26

 OTHER DEALINGS IN THE SOFTWARE.

 27

 28

 This file is part of LwMEM - Lightweight dynamic memory manager library.

 29

 30

 Author:

 Tilen MAJERLE <tilen@majerle.eu>

 31

 Version:

-v1.5.1
+v1.5.3

 32

 /

 33

 #ifndef LWMEM_HDR_OPTS_H

 34

+#define LWMEM_HDR_OPTS_H

 35

-#define LWMEM_HDR_OPTS_H

 36

 / Rename this file to "lwmem_opts.h" for your application /

 37

 38

-/

 39

 Open "include/lwmem/lwmem_opt.h" and

 40

+copy & replace here settings you want to change values

 41

-copy & replace here settings you want to change values

 /

 42

 43

-#endif / LWMEM HDR OPTS H /
+#endif / LWMEM_HDR_OPTS_H /

 44

 '''